onriv/lean4ij/README.md

 The plugin should be compatible from version 2024.1 and can not support the earlier versions for depending on textmate plugin's extension api.
 ## Usage

+For currently there is no functionality of creating a project or setting up a project.
+Before open any lean project with it please first testing if the project has set up the toolchain correctly.
+Run any command like `elan which lake` or `lake exe cache get`, etc.

 The LSP server is start as any lean file is open in the Editor.
 If it not behaves correctly, try firing a restart action.